tier4/AWML/docs/contribution/contribution_flow/contribution_flow.md

 - `/docs/*`: Design documents for developers

 Design documents aims for developers.
-So you should write "why we should do" for documents.
+So please comment and show "why we should do" for documents.

 - `/tools/*`: Process documents for engineer users

 Process documents aims for engineer users.
-So you should write "how we should do" for documents assuming that users know basic command linux around machine learning.
+So please comment and show "how we should do" for documents assuming that users know basic command linux around machine learning.
 You can assume the user can fix the bug in the tools on their own.

 - `/pipelines/*`: Process documents for non-engineer users

 Process documents aims for non-engineer users.
-So you should write "how we should do" for documents assuming that users do not know basic linux command.
+So please comment and show "how we should do" for documents assuming that users do not know basic linux command.

 ## 5. Test by CI/CD